Pay it online, report an issue or request a service, submit on it, or ask us.

 Elections are also held at this time for the Canterbury District Health Board and Environment Canterbury.

-A list of frequently asked questions is available - this list will be regularly updated.
+A list of Frequently Asked Questions is available - this list is regularly updated.

 Remuneration for members of the Waimakariri District Council has been set in line with the determinations and remuneration structures by the Remuneration Authority.
 The remuneration rates are as follows: